protocol/research-website/content/posts/202202-liz-welcome/index.md

 Tom has spent the last two years modeling infectious diseases at Imperial College London.
 The backbone of this research centered on the messy intersection of science, maths and policy; asking simple questions like: _what’s happened and why?_, _what’s up next?_, and _how sure are we about that?_

-Before that, Tom did computational physics and chemistry research at Imperial and UCL.
-Now he's excited to optimize the utility-generating economic protocols supporting the transition to web3.

 We asked Liz about what brought him to Protocol Labs, the projects she'll be working on, and her thoughts about future technological developments:

 **How did you decide to join Protocol Labs, and what are you working on?**